tunaphish/blog/content/notes/inbox.md

 I have lots of stray thoughts throughout the day that I'd like to record. wonder what would be the mechanism for that.
 Generally I want to use these morning sessions to do so but lightning strikes at odd times.

-# knowledge training fundamentals
-what would be considered fundamentals for knowledge work. when can I do this too. might be a good way of kicking off my mechanical work session. these are the kinds of skills I want to keep fresh in my mind. another video idea. training fundamentals for knowledge work and developing an SRS system from my exocortex (constellations).
-1. recall
-2. problem decomposition (leetcode? are they fundamentals) TDD : )

-another reason why reddit sucks. second hand opinions. try to focus on primary sources. not secondary sources. aka take the facts and come to your own observations. stop basing your opinions on other people's opinions. don't let other people tell you how to feel. (for research... not when chatting or things of that nature)

-these notes rarely reflect my final or even my actual thoughts. some may be contradictory to what I think. however, to fully empower this method of notetaking I need to be able to link ideas, reconcile conflicting ideas or even discredit some of them.

 videos are good because they emphasize other skills that I lack. like speaking or conveying espression. things of that nature.

-# my priorities
-Meds over events over project work

 # art in the constellations
 Connecting ideas to make concentrations.
 Like Korean fashion reapers... connecting concentrations to other concentrations.
 Concepts to other concepts.
 Stories to other stories.
 Mechanics to other mechanics.
 Coffee shop.
 New wave coffee vs old wave coffee.
 Conversations in there.
 Nihilism vs... not nihilism.
 Sei breaks their spirit.
 Eli encourages them to move on.
 Live a life with no regrets.
 In comparison the work I’m doing right now feels really dry.
 How do you exhibit this kind of enthusiasm for bullshit...
 I kind of want to cruise right now.